navidrome/website/content/en/docs/gsoc/_index.md

 Instructions for students
 -------------------------
-Students willing to take part of the Google Summer of Code 2021 with navidrome should send a couple of pull-requests, to demonstrate that they're both motivated and capable of writing code and contributing to the project.
+Students willing to take part in the Google Summer of Code 2021 with navidrome should send a couple of pull-requests, to demonstrate that they're both motivated and capable of writing code and contributing to the project.

 Tech stack